Developing an inclusive mindset

 As a colleague or student at the University of Salford we will encourage you to-

 - Increase your contact with different people and expand your networks.
-Expand your points of reference - read, watch, listen to broader things outside of your regular patterns or comfort zone.
+Expand your points of reference - read, watch, listen to broader things outside your regular patterns or comfort zone.
 This will help to reframe and challenge biases within your brain.

-- Interrupt biases that you hear from others.
+- Interrupt bias that you hear from others.
 Question peoples biases, ask why they might think that and challenge where their assumption might come from.
 It can also help to share your experiences to help reframe their assumptions.
 By choosing to challenge you are being an ally.
 Your everyday language and actions matter.

 - Actively counter stereotypes in your work.
 For example, in presentations or modules, refer to a broader range of texts, sources, places and researchers.
 Show images or clips containing of people of colour, diverse and underrepresented groups.
 This helps disrupt the background narrative that feeds all of our biases.